MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-device-lockdown-features.md

 2. Restart the reference device

-3. Configuring and enabling the overlay and protection is best done through scripting but for this lab we will configure using command line
+3. Configuring and enabling the overlay and protection is best done through scripting but for this lab we'll configure using command line

-See [Unified write filter](/windows-hardware/customize/enterprise/unified-write-filter) for more information about the UWF, including sample scripts.
+ For more information about the UWF, including sample scripts, see [Unified write filter](/windows-hardware/customize/enterprise/unified-write-filter).

-4. At an Admistrative Command prompt run the following commands
+4. At an Admistrative Command prompt, run the following commands

     ```cmd
     uwfmgr volume protect c: